MethodsAndPractices/vsteam/.docs/Add-VSTeamAccount.md

 #include "./params/version.md"

 ### -Drive
 The name of the drive you want to mount to this account.
+The command you need to run will be presented.
+Simply copy and paste the command to mount the drive.
 To use the drive run Set-Location <driveName>:

 ```yaml
 Type: String